pythonarcade/arcade/doc/programming_guide/sprites/index.rst

 I'm Impatient!
 --------------

-Beginners should at least skim the , but you can skip to the tutorials and example code if you'd like:
+Beginners should at least skim :ref:`pg_spritelists` (~10 minute read time), but you can skip to the tutorials and full example code if you'd like:

 * :ref:`pg_spritelists_minimal_sprite_drawing`
 * :ref:`Arcade's Sprite Examples <sprites>`